Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Hermione slowly began to understand just why he'd burned those letters.

 It was the same reason why she'd given up Harry's.
-It would always be there as a reminder of what had happened, what everyone had lost, and what could have been.
+It would always be there as a reminder of what had happened, her clawing guilt, what they had lost, and what could have been.
 They didn't need to keep that kind of memento in a box…or burning a hole in a pocket.

 "I understand," she whispered.